gitmachtl/scripts/cardano/mainnet/README.md

 ## How to prepare your system before using a Hardware-Wallet

 We don't want to run the scripts as a superuser (sudo), so you should add some udev informations.
+Also for Trezor you have to install the Trezor Bridge.

 <details>
    <summary><b>Prepare your system so you can use the Hardware-Wallet as a Non-SuperUser ...</b>:bookmark_tabs:<br></summary>